bjornregnell/the-future-software-engineer/README.md

 And we can't really **explain** exactly why the AI halucinated and gave us buggy code.

+More on the defiencies of machine learning in the [slides](https://github.com/bjornregnell/the-future-software-engineer/releases).

 #### Software engineering knowledge that help you stay stay relevant

 * A deep and thurough education in computer science and engineering